xmfan/coqui-ai-TTS/CONTRIBUTING.md

 7. Add your tests to our test suite under ```tests```  folder.
 It is important to show that your code works, edge cases are considered, and inform others about the intended use.

 8. Run the tests to see how your updates work with the rest of the project.
-You can repeat this step multiple times as you implement your changes to make sure you are on the right direction.
+You can repeat this step multiple times as you implement your changes to make sure you are on the right direction. **NB: running all tests takes a long time, it is better to leave this to the CI.**

     ```bash
-    $ make test  # stop at the first error
+    uv run make test  # stop at the first error
-    $ make test_all  # run all the tests, report all the errors
+    uv run make test_all  # run all the tests, report all the errors
     ```

 9. Format your code.
 We use ```black``` for code formatting.

     ```bash
-    $ make style
+    make style
     ```

 10. Run the linter and correct the issues raised.
 We use ```ruff``` for linting.
 It helps to enforce a coding standard, offers simple refactoring suggestions.

     ```bash
-    $ make lint
+    make lint
     ```

 11. When things are good, add new files and commit your changes.

     ```bash
-    $ git add my_file1.py my_file2.py ...
+    git add my_file1.py my_file2.py ...
-    $ git commit
+    git commit
     ```

     It's a good practice to regularly sync your local copy of the project with the upstream code to keep up with the recent updates.

     ```bash
-    $ git fetch upstream
+    git fetch upstream
-    $ git rebase upstream/main
+    git rebase upstream/main
     # or for the development version
-    $ git rebase upstream/dev
+    git rebase upstream/dev
     ```

 12. Send a PR to ```dev``` branch.